 In this blog post, we’ll share customer profile examples and customer profile templates, and explain step-by-step how to use our online CRM (customer relationship management) system for making your own ideal customer profiles today.

 Table of Contents

 What Is a Customer Profile?

-These profiles help marketers as well.
-By understanding things like a customer’s life stage, shopping behaviors, and more, the marketing team can sit down, figure out the smartest methods for reaching this audience segment, and then plan their marketing approach.
+By understanding the different factors like customer life stage, shopping behavior, and so on while creating customer profiles, the marketing and sales teams can figure out the smartest campaigns for reaching the audience segment, and refine their marketing approach.

-Okay, so you understand that making these customer avatars or profiles involves you dividing your audience into personality groups or segments.
 There are two categories you can use to this end: market research categories and more basic categories.
-Let’s start with the categories for market research first.
+Let’s start with the categories for market research.

 The five categories are as follows:

 - Category 1, the Wealthy Achievers: A, Wealthy Executives; B, Affluent Grays; and C, Flourishing Families